ufukkulahli/practicing-refactoring/simplifying-conditional-expressions/introduce-assertion/README.md

 We write comments about the state of the program to make these assumptions explicit.
 Or we would look through the code to see them.
 So writing an `Assertion` makes all explicit.

+Assertion:
+* Won't change any behaviour.
+* Assumed to be always true.
+* Failure indicates programmer error.
+* Failure should result in unchecked exceptions.
+* Usually removed for production code.
+* Is helpful to reader.
+* Should be used only to check things that `need` to true.
+* Should be removed if the code works when fails.